 Heat Resistance Capacity

 Woks are usually made for cooking over a high heat temperature.
 This Chinese vessel is ideal for flash-cooking food like vegetables or meats which need a small blast of high heat.
-It always works great for stir-frying, noodles, and rice-dishes which need to be cooked fast on a high-heat temperature.
+It always works great for stir-frying, noodles, and rice dishes which need to be cooked fast at a high-heat temperature.
 This amazing piece of cookware item helps to archive crunchier vegetables and deliciously burnt meats.

 The skillet that is made from cast iron material can be used both on the stove and in the oven at any temperature.
 It distributes heat uniformly and remains hot for longer after removing them from the burner.
 It will keep your cooked food warm up for a long time or you can cook your meal thoroughly with its residual heat.